-- Reduce activity to partial operation in 2020 and until 30 June 2021, to adapt its structure and organisation to a rate of activity reduced by more than 50% - Outsource certain functions (such as light maintenance of terminals) - Postpone certain capacity investments of airports - Negotiate a collective contractual termination agreement, signed unanimously by the representative trade unions, in order to enable and support the voluntary departure of 1,150 employees.
-The planned measures concern the end of careers and retirement on the one hand, and external transfers on the other.
-700 will not be replaced; 450 recruitments are planned - Apply adjustment measures to certain elements of compensation, which may lead to a maximum wage reduction of 5%.
+- Reduce activity to partial operation in 2020 and until 30 June 2021, to adapt its structure and organisation to a rate of activity reduced by more than 50% - Outsource certain functions (such as light maintenance of terminals) - Postpone some of the capacity investments of some airports - Negotiate a collective contractual termination agreement, signed unanimously by the representative trade unions, in order to allow and support the voluntary departure of 1,150 employees.
+The planned measures concern the ends of careers and retirement on the one hand, and external transfers on the other.
+700 will not be replaced; 450 recruitments will be made - Apply adjustment measures to certain elements of compensation, which may lead to a maximum wage reduction of 5%.
 Employees who refused this amendment to their employment contract, and contingent on internal redeployment procedures, were made redundant for economic reasons, notified from 15 January 2022.
-Support measures implemented.
+Support measures were put in place.
 162 employees left the company in this context at the beginning of 2022 - Continue to adjust its resources to its level of activity

-Implement an industrial project for the long term, adapting major missions and the organisation: this implied a transformation of the company with significant consequences on employment, while seeking to preserve it as much as possible.
+Implement an industrial project for the long term, adapting the major missions and the organisation: this implied a transformation of the company with significant consequences on employment, while seeking to preserve it as much as possible.